Hernán Vélez Atehortúa - (1931-2014)

 Two years after his return, at the invitation of the doctor Hernán Vélez Atehortúa and in the company of the dentist Guillermo Cárdenas Jaramillo, they discussed in the former's office, in the center of Medellín, the creation of a new School of Dentistry for Antioquia.
 It was then that they joined the draft constitution of the Institute of Health Sciences (CES) in 1977.

 Carlos Augusto Agudelo Restrepo is a doctor from the University of Antioquia.
 He specialized in rheumatology.

-Within his contribution to the foundation of the Institute of Health Sciences (CES) the leadership that he undertook to achieve the first curriculum that the Faculty of Medicine of the now CES University had stands out.
-One of his anecdotes was his interest in building the curriculum that today lays the foundations and philosophy in the training of medical professionals.
+Within his contribution to the foundation of the Institute of Health Sciences (CES), the leadership he undertook to achieve the first curriculum that the Faculty of Medicine of the now CES University had stands out.
+Among the anecdotes, his interest in building during each afternoon the curriculum that today lays the foundations and philosophy in the training of medical professionals stands out.

-After a couple of years in Colombia and after the founding of CES, Dr. Agudelo Restrepo traveled to the United States to complement his studies and continue his family life to date.
+After a couple of years in Colombia and after the founding of the CES, Dr. Agudelo Restrepo traveled to the United States to complement his studies and continue with his family life to date.

 As a teacher and researcher at Emory University in Atlanta, he was the forerunner of the first exchanges of students at CES University in the United States, especially medical professionals.